24 Singapore Laws that Tourists need to Know

 19. The Famous Chewing Gum Rule

 We all want a smooth arrival at Changi Airport, and knowing what not to pack is the secret to a seamless entry.
 While you might hear rumors about strict crackdowns, the law is actually quite practical.
-It targets the importation and sale of gum—not the act of chewing it—a measure established in 1992 to protect the city’s public transport sensors and maintain the pristine streets you’ll soon enjoy.

 For a truly worry-free trip, keep these nuances in mind: